GSA/digitalgov.gov/content/communities/other-government-communities.md

   <span style="font-weight: 400">Security Today: This list is for discussing modern developments and best practices in security and privacy, with a (not exclusive) focus on technology and the internet.
 Email <a href="mailto:listserv@listserv.gsa.gov">listserv@listserv.gsa.gov</a> with no subject and â€œsubscribe Security-Todayâ€ in the body.</span>
 </li>

-<span style="font-weight: 400">Do you know of additional communities that are doing excellent work in the federal digital space?Â <a href="mailto:digitalgov@gsa.gov">Email us</a>.Â </span>
+<span style="font-weight: 400">Do you know of additional communities that are doing excellent work in the federal digital space? <a href="mailto:digitalgov@gsa.gov">Email us</a>. </span>